csihda/markdown2json-converter/README.md

 # markdown2json-converter

 A simple web GUI to convert markdown table to json schema and description list (.tpl).
-Live playground: https://csihda.github.io/markdown2json-converter/.
+Available at: https://csihda.github.io/markdown2json-converter/.

 ## Starting the web GUI